The rant of my life. Someone wants to sell you something that they’ve created, loved and cared for.

 Say something positive before upselling

 Being friendly is ofcourse always good.
 But saying something that makes the client feel good about themselves is even better.
 An example would be with driver’s lessons.
 Companies will always let you drive yourself for the last part of the introduction lesson.
 And after that the sales rep will ask you “Has she let you drive & steer alone already?” giving you the feeling that that is something very positive about you.
 And then go to the high(er) pricing.
+Another example of this is complimenting a customer’s website of growth.

 Referrals are gold